lynnrekhlis/product-roadmap-demo/README.md

 ## 👩🏻‍💻 About Me

-I'm Lynn Michelle, a Senior Product Manager with a passion for developer tools, clear UX, and cross-functional collaboration.
+I'm Lynn Rekhlis, a Senior Product Manager with a passion for developer tools, clear UX, and cross-functional collaboration.
 This project demonstrates my product thinking, attention to user feedback, and roadmap storytelling skills.

-📬 Connect with me on [LinkedIn](https://www.linkedin.com/) *(add your link here)*.
+📬 Connect with me on [LinkedIn](https://www.linkedin.com/in/lynnrekhlis) *(add your link here)*.